grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### They drive through the storm)

-With the power restored, Captain Percy tracked down heavy floodlights in the storage hold.
+With the power restored, Percy tracked down heavy floodlights in the storage hold.
 They were designed to be clamped onto the fairing of the sail for situations like this, when the boat needed to be piloted visually from the top of the sail, but visibility was nearly zero.
 Powering the lights required running heavy weather-proof electrical cables up from the control room to the bridge.

 She called on the PA for Gregory to come help her.
 Together they managed to get the heavy lighting units hauled through the control room and up to the bridge of the sail.
 In the slashing rain, Percy held each of the four lights in place while Gregory clamped the lights onto the fairing by bolts tightened with a wet and slipping wrench.
 Gregory draped the cables down through the sail and into the control room where he connected them to high-amperage power sockets.